-However, this 12% has considerable potential to increase since 44% of internet users have actually made a domestic internet purchase.
+However, this 12% has considerable potential to increase since 44% of internet users have actually made a domestic internet

+Have you made at least a cross border purchase from a seller/provider located in another EU country? purchase.
 Over time these two figures should converge as confidence grows in cross-border trade.
 Also, the quality and speed of internet connection seem to explain a large part of the willingness to buy online.
 This is especially true for countries such as Ireland and Finland - see Figure 36 - where those having broadband connection are almost twice as willing to buy online as those not having broadband access.
 The opposite applies to countries such as Bulgaria and Romania where the speed or quality of connection does not appear to be a determining factor in buying online.